AdamTovatt/type-dependencies/README.md

 ```
 This finds and lists all circular dependency cycles in the graph.
 Each cycle is displayed as a chain of type names connected by arrows (e.g., `TypeA -> TypeB -> TypeC -> TypeA`).

-All query results are output one type per line, sorted alphabetically (except circular dependencies which show the cycle path).
+All query results are output one type per line, sorted alphabetically by default (except circular dependencies which show the cycle path).
+When using the `--detailed` flag, results are sorted by dependency count, then dependent count, then alphabetically.

 **Note:** Compiler-generated types (names starting with `<`) are automatically filtered out from query results.